StephenSchmitz123/FERNBlog/README.md

 # FERNBlog
 Blog written using Firebase, Express, React, and Node

-Writes and Reads are to a personal firebase acc of mine atm could always change it!
+!!
+Writes and Reads are to a personal firebase db of mine at the moment, as I don't know if I'll have access to Methods firebase past this week !!

 Make sure if you want to run to:
   1.) call 'npm start' outside of client folder to run backend